nmsaini/cp4i-install/README-install.md

 export NS=openshift-operators
 ./gen-subscription-plan.sh subscription-channels.txt
 ```
+❗Subscription channel text file contains the versions of the channels available for a release.
+This file currently contains versions for the 2022.2 LTS release.
+If you need a different release either update this file with those versions or create a new file and use that file instead in the command above.

 ## Step 4. create a pull secret
 create your pull secret either in the global pull-secret or in the namespace